banditcpp/bandit/docs/runningtests.md

 By default, bandit uses colors to highlight the status of the current test run.
 In certain IDEs or when running tests in continuous integration environment, this may look ugly.
-By specifying `--no-color` you can tell bandit to stop using colors.
+By specifying `--colorizer=off` you can tell bandit to stop using colors.

 ## Tweaking the behavior